rit-magic-spell-studios/Break-The-Vape-App/CRAVESMASH_CHANGELOG.md

 # Crave Smash Changelog

+## v0.6.3 - Unreleased
+* The crave monster now moves around randomly to make it harder to click on

 ## v0.6.2 - August 18th, 2025
 * Added point popup effects that display the amount of points the player gains per click
 * Added a bounce effect for the crave monster when you click it